xmp-er/Peril/README.md

 The encryption of file is performed using ChaCha20 encryption and can only be decrypted via 32-character password generated during encryption.

+The encrypted and decrypted files can be uploaded and downloaded to G-Drive via one-time Authorization via Rclone.

 ## 🛠️ Prerequisites

 Dependencies are automatically resolved when you run the application.